Immigration and Criminal Law

 - the court has ordered some penalty, form of punishment, or restraint on the alien’s liberty to be imposed.

-The sentence of term of imprisonment includes the period of confinement or incarceration announced at sentencing by the court regardless of whether any part of the sentence was suspended.
+When determining the “term of imprisonment,” the period of confinement or incarceration announced at sentencing by the court regardless of whether any part of the sentence was suspended.
 Matter of Cabrera, 24 I&N Dec.
 459 (BIA 2008)(an alien entered a “no contest” or nolo contendere plea to a drug possession crime under Florida law and even though the alien received a withhold of adjudication, the fact that court costs were assessed caused a “conviction” because the imposition of court costs was a form of punishment under federal law).

 Immigration Consequences of Drug Convictions